Brandon Ríos: Rios vs Alvarez

 In his next bout, Rios fought Ramon Alvarez the brother of pound-for-pound great Canelo Alvarez.
 In an action-packed fight, Rios startet off sloppy, but managed to turn the fight around and punish Alvarez and finish him in the ninth round.

 Rios vs Soto

 Rios' next fight came against Humerto Soto.
 In another action-packed fight, Rios pressed forward and was looking to exchange.
 Soto, however, was the craftier and more efficient of the two throughout the fight, which earned him a wide unanimous decision win on all three scorecards, 119-111, 118-112 and 118-112.

 Personal life

 Brandon married Victoria López in August 2010 and has three children and two from a previous relationship.
 Ríos gave the names Laila, Mia and Ava to his three daughters, after boxers Mia St. John and Laila Ali.
 His two sons are named Brandon Jr. and Marcus Antonio respectively, the latter of which is after Mexican World Champion Marco Antonio Barrera.

-Ríos's dad is Mexican.
-Ríos's mom is from Texas, and she is a Native American of the Alabama tribe.
-Ríos said that the eagle tattoo on his chest is to represent both his Mexican and Native American ancestry.
+He resides in Oxnard, California.